Investing into a small company on a crowdfunding platform means 3 key things:

 This is not possible.
 Once the pitch is fully funded to the maximum funding target, it will automatically close allowing for no additional funding to be committed.

 You can use a Visa, Mastercard or Maestro debit card to pay for the investments.
+This must be linked to a GBP bank account

 By transferring in funds from your bank account to your Crowd for Angels account.